Seiko 5 SRPK29 · โ˜… 4.4 Top Pick Check price on Amazon →

 Yes.
 The 39.4mm case is the size most Seiko 5 buyers actually want, and the field-watch dial is more legible than the dive-style references.
 For SKX nostalgia at a smaller wrist size, this is the answer.

-The SRPD55 is $65 cheaper and 41mm wide.
+The SRPD55 the price cheaper and 41mm wide.
 The SRPK29 is 39.4mm and has a more legible field dial.
 Pick on wrist size and dial preference.

 Closest in spirit to the SKX007 since the 7S26 line was discontinued.
 The SRPK29 has hacking, hand-winding, and a similar case size.
 Spec is better than the SKX in every way except for the bezel.